 -- Anthony Hewetson

 Matador WMA (TXMW)

 We will meet at 7:00 AM at the Matador WMA headquarters office in Paducah, TX, Cottle County.
 Please contact Caroline Ellison (Caroline.Ellison@tpwd.texas.gov, 806-492-3405) prior to the count to get your assignments and instructions.
 The Matador WMA is located 7 miles north of Paducah on HWY 83, then west on FM 3256 for 2 miles.
 (Map & Directions).

 Sponsored by the Midland Naturalists.
 Please call 432-853-5318 or email Pat Hunter at firstname.lastname@example.org.

 Muleshoe NWR (TXMU)

 Sponsored by the Midland Naturalists, Robert Lee, in Coke County, is about 40 miles N/NW of San Angelo and includes East Spence Reservoir, Mountain Creek and its reservoir, surrounding fields and mesas.
 State Highway 158 runs through town.
 Some areas involve birding from roads through private land.
 We will meet at Rangel's Café on the main street of Robert Lee (Hwy 158) 8:00 AM on that day.
 All are welcome but please contact the compiler at least a week in advance.
 Be prepared for cold or wet weather.
 A scope, if owned, is helpful.
-For more details email compiler Mary Stortz, email@example.com, 432-770-7769.
+For more details email compiler Mary Stortz, firstname.lastname@example.org, 432-770-7769.
 This count is usually held on the first Saturday of the count window.

 San Angelo (TXSG)